datalad-handbook/book/docs/code_from_chapters/neurohackademy.rst

    datalad remove input

 However, both commands have built-in security checks.
-They require that dropped files can be re-obtained to prevent accidental data loss, and that removed datasets could be re-cloned in their most recent version from other places, i.e., that there is a sibling that has all revisions that exist locally.
+They require that dropped files can be reobtained to prevent accidental data loss, and that removed datasets could be re-cloned in their most recent version from other places, i.e., that there is a sibling that has all revisions that exist locally.

 Dropping one of the just computed figures will fail because of this check::